addyosmani/backbone-fundamentals/backbone-fundamentals.md

 }
 ```

-This can be adapted into a complete solution that defines a Field model for each input in our form and works within the parameters of our use case as follows:
+This can be adapted into a solution that defines a Field model for each input in our form and works within the parameters of our use case as follows:

 ```javascript